Mid-back pain or stiffness can have a significant impact on daily life. However, certain stretches can help relieve pain and improve flexibility.

 - Bring the arms away from the body, resting at a 45-degree angle.

 - Hold this position for 1–2 minutes.

-Some simple steps can help relieve pain and reduce or prevent reoccurrence:
+Besides stretching, some other simple steps that can help relieve pain and reduce or prevent reoccurrence include:

 Back pain is a common problem that can have serious effects on general health and wellbeing.
 Regularly stretching the middle back can loosen and strengthen muscles to help improve posture and reduce back pain.